kitnil/guix-artwork/website/posts/gnu-guix-1.0.1-released.md

 installation](https://git.savannah.gnu.org/cgit/guix.git/tree/gnu/tests/install.scm):
-installing to a RAID or encrypted device, with a separate `/home`, using Btrfs, etc.  These tests even run on our [continuous integration service](http://ci.guix.gnu.org/jobset/guix-master) (search for the “tests.*” jobs there).
+installing to a RAID or encrypted device, with a separate `/home`, using Btrfs, etc.  These tests even run on our [continuous integration service](https://ci.guix.gnu.org/jobset/guix-master) (search for the “tests.*” jobs there).

 Unfortunately, those installation tests target the so-called [“manual” installation process](https://www.gnu.org/software/guix/manual/en/html_node/Manual-Installation.html), which is scriptable.
-They do _not_ test installer’s graphical user interface.
+They do _not_ test the installer’s graphical user interface.
 Consequently, testing the user interface (UI) itself was a manual process.
 Our attention was, presumably, focusing more on UI aspects since—so we thought—the actual installation tests were already